 2011-12: Livingston had a good rookie season in the AHL with Worcester where the defensive forward actually saw some time on the team's power play.
 He scored six goals (one on the power play) along with 14 assists and a solid minus one rating in 68 games.

-Livingston will most likely be returning to the AHL for his second year with Worcester and will be expected to improve on his offensive numbers along with his overall defensive game.
+Livingston will likely return to the AHL for his third year with Worcester and will be relied upon in a checking role.